-You can alter the content, images, videos, color palettes, fonts, rearrange the components and pages, and you’ll have your site ready in a matter of minutes.
+You can alter the content, images, videos, color palettes, fonts, rearrange the components and pages, and you’ll have your site ready in a few minutes.

-Working with a CMS, however, is more complicated and will require some technical skills.
+Working with a CMS, however, is more complicated and will require some technical knowledge.
 If a website builder is better suited for small business websites, WordPress will be more useful for online store websites that need e-commerce integrations.